-In this article, you will learn how to use Jupyter Notebook to analyse data persisted in the Quix platform
+In this documentation, you learn how to use Jupyter Notebook to analyze data persisted in Quix.

 Why this is important

-Although Quix is a realtime platform, to build realtime in-memory models and data processing pipelines, we need to understand data first.
-To do that, Quix offers a Data catalogue that makes data discovery and analysis so much easier.
+Although Quix is a real-time platform, to build real-time in-memory models and data processing pipelines, you need to understand data first.
+To help with that, Quix offers the option to persist data in topics.
+This data can be accessed using the Query API.
+This helps make data discovery and analysis easier.

-You will also need Python 3 environment set up in your local environment.
+You also need Python 3 environment set up in your local environment.

 Create a new notebook file

-You need to be logged into the platform for this:
+You need to be logged into Quix for this.
+To import persisted data:

-Copy the Python code to your Jupyter notebook and execute.
+Copy the Python code to your Jupyter notebook and click

-If you want to use this generated code for a long time, replace the temporary token with PAT token.
-See authenticate your requests how to do that.
+If you want to use this generated code for a long time, replace the temporary token with a Personal Access Token.

 Too much data

-If you find that the query results in more data than can be handled by Jupyter Notebooks try using the aggregation feature to reduce the amount of data returned.
+If you find that the query results in more data than can be handled by Jupyter Notebook, then try using the aggregation feature to reduce the amount of data returned.

-For more info on aggregation check out this short video.
+For more info on aggregation you can watch this short video.